Azure-Samples/function-app-with-private-eventhub/README.md

-# Function App With Private Event Hub
+# Function App with Private Event Hub

 Integration between Event Hubs and Azure Virtual Networks creates a secure messaging layer that can be accessed from other services within the network.
 Azure Functions can be similarly integrated with services inside virtual networks, enabling creation of workloads that execute on message ingestion, through input bindings.